A digester gas engine-also referred to as a biogas engine-is an engine that turns natural gases produced by an anaerobic digester into electricity.

 Elimination of electric bills

 When a facility turns digester gas into electricity, it may be able to eliminate its electric bill as well.
-This is often the case for two types of facilities: primary digesters, who have an ample supply of organic waste as a result of their line of work, and small to midsize facilities that have an adequate sized digestion engine and anaerobic digester.
+This is often the case for two types of facilities: primary digesters, which have an ample supply of organic waste as a result of their line of work, and small to midsize facilities which have an adequate-sized digestion engine and anaerobic digester.

 Increased energy budget